1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 program, and thus enables a variety of interesting features to be readily built.
 :::

+### Signals

+The entire signals' subsystem provides a rich infrastructure to _deliver external events_ to processes, including ways to receive and process those signals within individual process, and ways to send signals to individual processes as well as entire **process groups**.

+## Limited Direct Execution

+In order to virtualize the CPU, the operating system needs to somehow share the physical CPU among many jobs running seemingly at the same time.
+The basic idea is simple: run one process for a little while, then run another one, and so forth.
+By **time-sharing** the CPU in this manner, virtualization is achieved.

 ## Policy and Mechanism

 Separate high-level policies from low-level mechanisms.